anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In addition to the LDevID(RegAgt), the registrar-agent is provided with the product-serial-numbers of the pledges to be bootstrapped.
 This is necessary to allow the discovery of pledges by the registrar-agent using mDNS.
-The list may be provided by administrative means or the registrar agent may get the information via an interaction with the pledge, like scanning of product-serial-number information using a QR code or similar.
+The list may be provided by administrative means or the registrar agent may get the information via an interaction with the pledge.
+For instance, {{?RFC9238}} describes scanning of a QR code, the product-serial-number would be initialized from the 12N B005 Product Serial Number.

 According to {{RFC8995}} section 5.3, the domain registrar performs the pledge authorization for bootstrapping within his domain based on the pledge voucher-request object.